-- 2.1.
-The STATE is solely responsible for funding and managing the PROJECT, as described in Exhibit A-1, including, but not limited to design, permit acquisition, right-of-way activities, schedule, costs, risks, issuing the requests for qualifications and proposals, awarding the Design-Build Contract, and execution of the PROJECT. - 2.2.
+2.1.
+The STATE is solely responsible for managing the PROJECT, as described in Exhibit A, including but not limited to design, permit acquisition, right-of-way activities, schedule, costs, risks, issuing the requests for qualifications and proposals, awarding the Design-Build Contract, and execution of the PROJECT.

+- 2.2.
+The STATE is responsible for funding the PROJECT, unless otherwise described in Exhibit A. - 2.3.
 The STATE will follow the current CITY Standards for elements of the PROJECT related to CITY Facilities at the time of the issuance of the request for design-build proposals, unless otherwise agreed by the PARTIES.
-If the award of the Design-Build Contract occurs more than six (6) months after the issuance of the request for proposals, then CITY Standards will be updated to the current standards at time of award. - 2.3.
-The STATE is responsible for protecting private property in or adjacent to the PROJECT during construction, including utility service connections that are the property owner's responsibility. - 2.4.
+If the award of the Design-Build Contract occurs more than six (6) months after the issuance of the request for proposals, then CITY Standards will be updated to the current standards at the time of award. - 2.4.
+The STATE is responsible for protecting private property in or adjacent to the PROJECT during construction, including utility service connections that are the property owner's responsibility. - 2.5.
 The STATE is responsible for leading communications and public involvement elements of the PROJECT.
-The STATE shall prepare a communications plan and coordinate with the CITY, other public agencies, and stakeholders. - 2.5.
-The STATE is responsible for securing any required agreements with Burlington Northern Santa Fe Railroad.
+The STATE shall prepare a communications plan and coordinate with the CITY, other public agencies, and stakeholders.